PMunch/notifishower/README.md

 # What is notifishower?
-Notifishower is a simple program to display a combination of text and images as a notification on the screen.
+Notifishower is a simple program to display a combination of text and images as a notification, a dock, a desktop widget, or even just a normal window.
 The goal is to be as flexible as absolutely possible, with layouts defined in a EVFL-like formatting language and full ninepatch support for the background and elements.
-It also supports clickable elements and keyboard shortcuts.
+It also supports clickable elements, keyboard shortcuts, and updating text and images while the program is running.
 It does not read freedesktop notifications however, for that you might want to check out notificatcher.

 # Sounds cool, how do I use it?
 Easiest way to figure it out is by checking out the help message:

 ```
-Notifishower 0.6.0
+Notifishower 0.7.0

 This is a simple program to display a combinations of text and images as a
 notification on the screen.
 It does not read freedesktop notifications, for